By Aleks Szczerbiak

 The government refused to recognise both rulings on the grounds that they involved “understudy” judges, and in the case of the latter also arguing that two other tribunal members had conflicts of interest as former PiS parliamentarians involved in amending the media law, and that the tribunal’s president was incorrectly appointed.

-In January, in another controversial elite replacement move, justice minister and prosecutor general Adam Bodnar dismissed his deputy, national prosecutor Adam Barski, who was appointed by the previous government, and replaced him with an acting figure more closely aligned with the current administration.
+In January, in another controversial elite replacement move, justice minister and prosecutor general Adam Bodnar dismissed his deputy, national prosecutor Dariusz Barski, who was appointed by the previous government, and replaced him with an acting figure more closely aligned with the current administration.

 Although the previous parliament passed a law making the national prosecutor’s appointment and removal contingent upon the president’s agreement, Bodnar presented legal opinions that Barski’s original appointment had been defective, thereby providing him with an apparent legal getaround.